molnett/neon-operator/README.md

 # Neon Kubernetes Operator

-A Kubernetes operator for managing [Neon](https://neon.tech) database clusters.
-This project is currently in early development and is not ready for production use.
+A Kubernetes operator for managing [Neon](https://neon.com) database clusters.
+This operator implements Neon's core architecture with separated compute and storage, enabling you to run Neon's serverless Postgres platform on Kubernetes.

 ## Project Status

-This is an early-stage project that provides basic functionality for running Neon clusters in Kubernetes.
-While functional for testing and development, it is not yet production-ready.

-### What Works

-- Basic Neon cluster deployment
-- Custom Resource Definitions (CRDs) for Neon clusters
-- Basic reconciliation of cluster state
+This operator is functional for development and testing environments.
+It implements Neon's core architecture components and provides basic cluster management capabilities.

-### What's Coming / Not Implemented
+### What's Implemented

-- High availability configurations
-- Advanced monitoring and metrics
-- Production-grade security features
-- Automatic backup and restore
-- Rolling updates
-- Multi-tenant support
+- **Neon Architectural Components**: Pageservers, Safekeepers, Storage Broker, and Storage Controller
+- **Notify Hooks**: Full support for notify-attach hooks, which reconfigured Compute to communicate with a different pageserver
+- **Basic Branching**: Create new database branches within projects
+- **Persistent Storage**: Configurable storage for pageservers and safekeepers
+- **E2E Testing**: End-to-end test suite for validating operator functionality

 ## Prerequisites